Thursday, December 20, 2007

 A Star Is Born (1937)

-Nominated for Best Picture of 1937, A Star Is Born presents what was probably not a "new" story even when it first premiered.
+Even though it won an Oscar for Best Original Story, A Star Is Born tells what was probably not a "new" story even when it first premiered.
 It's the tale of an up-and-coming actress who falls in love with a movie star whose career is on the decline.
 As the film progresses, we see her career take off while his flounders.
-So popular was the story that it's been remade twice, first in 1954 with Judy Garland and James Mason (perhaps the definitive version) and then in 1976 with Barbra Streisand and Kris Kristofferson (not quite so definitive but also not without its own charms).
+So popular was the story that it's been remade three times already, first in 1954 with Judy Garland and James Mason (perhaps the definitive version) and then in 1976 with Barbra Streisand and Kris Kristofferson (not quite so definitive but also not without its own charms) and again in 2018 with Lady Gaga and Bradley Cooper (a rather surprisingly faithful adaptation of the 1976 version).
+The fact that the original version is rather obviously based upon the movie What Price Hollywood? means that there are at least five attempts to tell what is essentially the same story.

 As usual, it's a supporting player who gets most of my attention.
 This time around it's Adolph Menjou.
 Much like Claude Raines at Warner Brothers, Menjou appeared in hundreds of films, and it's always a treat when he shows up.
 Here he plays the head of the studio that employs Esther and Norman.
 He gets to demonstrate his comic timing in the first half of the film and his compassion in the second half; it's quite a part, and he makes the most of it.
 Menjou was a talented actor who was given a wide range of roles throughout his career, and he always seemed to make the most of a part, no matter how small it was.